usnistgov/800-63-3/sp800-63b/sec4_aal.md

 | 3 | 2 or 3
 | 4 | 3

-At IAL 1, it is possible that attributes are collected and made available by the digital service.
-Any personal data, whether self-asserted or validated, requires multi-factor authentication; therefore agencies SHALL select a minimum of AAL 2 when self-asserted personal data, collected at IAL 1, is made available online.
+At IAL1, it is possible that attributes are collected and made available by the digital service.
+Any personal data, whether self-asserted or validated, requires multi-factor authentication; therefore agencies SHALL select a minimum of AAL2 when self-asserted personal data, collected at IAL1, is made available online.

 ### 4.1.
 Authenticator Assurance Level 1

-AAL 1 provides some assurance that the claimant controls an authenticator registered to the subscriber.
-AAL 1 requires single-factor authentication using a wide range of available authentication technologies.
+AAL1 provides some assurance that the claimant controls an authenticator registered to the subscriber.
+AAL1 requires single-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.

 #### 4.1.1.
 Permitted Authenticator Types

-AAL 1 permits the use of any of the following authenticator types, which are defined in Section 5:
+AAL1 permits the use of any of the following authenticator types, which are defined in Section 5:

 * Memorized Secret
 * Look-up Secret